D - If Hot

 These projects will help you when working on the main Activities as they all use micro:bits and MakeCode as the brains controlling the visualizations and servo motors.
 It is time to continue, learning about the other tools.
 See you in the next section 03 - Servo Motor.

-🍎Teacher's Corner - If statements
+chevron-right🍎Teacher's Corner - If statementshashtag

 • The if statement executes a statement if a specified condition is truthy.
 If the condition is falsy, another statement can be executed..
+MDNarrow-up-right

-More about from MakeCode
+More about if statementsarrow-up-right from MakeCode

-β€‹β€‹β€‹πŸŽTeacher's Corner - Logic operators
+chevron-rightβ€‹β€‹β€‹πŸŽTeacher's Corner - Logic operatorshashtag

 For more information about the provided blocks regarding logical operators visit: